mikestefanello/pagoda/README.md

 Built on a solid [foundation](#foundation) of well-established frameworks and modules, _Pagoda_ aims to be a starting point for any web application with the benefit over a mega-framework in that you have full control over all of the code, the ability to easily swap any frameworks or modules in or out, no strict patterns or interfaces to follow, and no fear of lock-in.

 While separate JavaScript frontends have surged in popularity, many prefer the reliability, simplicity and speed of a full-stack approach with server-side rendered HTML.
 Even the popular JS frameworks all have SSR options.
-This project aims to highlight that _Go_ templates can be powerful and easy to work with, and interesting [frontend](#frontend) libraries can provide the same modern functionality and behavior without having to write any JS at all.
+This project aims to highlight that _Go_ alone can be powerful and easy to work with as a full-stack solution, and interesting [frontend](#frontend) libraries can provide the same modern functionality and behavior without having to write any JS or CSS at all.
+In fact, you can even avoid writing HTML as well.

 ### Foundation

 While many great projects were used to build this, all of which are listed in the [credits](#credits) section, the following provide the foundation of the back and frontend.
-It's important to note that you are **not required to use any of these**.
+It's important to note that you are **<ins>not required to use any of these</ins>**.
 Swapping any of them out will be relatively easy.

 #### Backend

 - [Echo](https://echo.labstack.com/): High performance, extensible, minimalist Go web framework.
 - [Ent](https://entgo.io/): Simple, yet powerful ORM for modeling and querying data.
+- [Gomponents](https://github.com/maragudk/gomponents): HTML components written in pure Go.
+They render to HTML 5, and make it easy for you to build reusable components.

 #### Frontend